Spatially Homogeneous Teleparallel Gravity: Bianchi I: Review and Setup

 \subsection{Symmetry Algorithm}

 We adapt the \emph{Symmetry Algorithm} introduced in \cite{Coley:2022aty} to study the Bianchi I simply transitive (i.e., no isotropies) spatially homogeneous geometries.
 In this case the three vector generators of the affine frame symmetries ${\bf X}_i$ commute.
-The algorithm is: \begin{enumerate} \item Choose coordinates in which the Killing vectors ${\bf X}_i$ are canonical and the metric is canonical (using the isometries present to choose coordinates adapted to the symmetries).
+The algorithm is: \begin{enumerate} \item Choose canonical coordinates $x^i$ on the spatial hypersurface so that the Killing vectors ${\bf X}_i=\partial_{x^i}$.
+A set of left-invariant vector fields can be computed and the remaining freedom to do linear transformations allows one to express the metric components $g_{ij}$ in some desired form, such as, for example diagonal.
+As the orbits of the group of motions are non-null hyper-surfaces the fourth coordinate $x^0=t$ can be selected so that $g_{0i}=0$ and $g_{00}=-1$.
 We keep the coordinates fixed thereafter.
+Essentially, the isometries present are used to choose coordinates adapted to the symmetries \cite{Stephani:2003tm}.